 Discipleship and Faithfulness

 We believe that the distinguishing characteristic of those who live in God's Kingdom is Christ-likeness.
 Discipleship is the fundamental ministry of the local church which facilitates the development of such people.
 Love for others displayed in ministering to the poor, reaching out to people who are spiritually lost, serving others, practicing forgiveness, and the like are all signs of the presence of God's Kingdom and ministry of the Holy Spirit.
 Those with genuine faith are known by the fruit of their lives and their pattern of faithfulness to Jesus and His commandments.
 Thus, the local church becomes a counter-culture community, whose members live Christ-centered lives.

 Becoming a Member

-Membership at Woodland Hills Church of Christ is not about salvation but faithfully joining with other followers of Jesus.
+A person who has professed that Christ is their personal savior and Lord and has been baptized by immersion may become a member of Woodland Hills Church of Christ.
 The New Testament followers of Jesus shared their lives with each other, so we gather regularly to grow in Christ, serve Him and each other, and encourage one another in the faith (Acts 2:44-47, Hebrews 10:23-25).
 Each of our pastors and elders are available to speak with you if you desire to become a member of WHCC.
 We welcome you to come forward during our Sunday service, when we sing our song of invitation, if you’d like to begin that discussion.